Isaaruwu/Plant-e/README.md

 ## Features ✨
 - Self-watering plant system utilizing the Arduino MKR IoT Kit
-- Real-time monitoring of soil moisture, ambient temperature, and ambient light levels
+- Real-time monitoring of soil moisture, ambient temperature and ambient humidity
 - Arduino Dashboard accessible on mobile and desktop devices for convenient data visualization
 - Automatic watering functionality triggered when soil moisture drops below a specified threshold
 - IFTTT integration for sending phone notifications when watering is initiated